-U.S. oil reverses losses, posts largest one-day gain on record
+U.S. oil surges 20% after three-day sell off

 “From April 1, about 4 million bpd could flood the markets, potentially pushing down crude oil prices into the teens,” Jefferies analysts said in a note.

-Additional reporting by Aaron Sheldrick and Ron Bousso; Editing by Marguerita Choy, Diane Craft and Sonya Hepinstall
+Additional reporting by Aaron Sheldrick and Ron Bousso; Editing by Marguerita Choy and David Goodman